 INDEBTEDNESS TO COLLEGE

 No student in any program will be permitted to register or remain enrolled in College-sponsored activities if he/she has an indebtedness to the College.
-Examples of indebtedness include unpaid tuition, fees, loans, parking fines, child care fees, and returned checks.
+Examples of indebtedness include unpaid tuition, fees, loans, parking fines, child care fees, laptops that were checked out and not returned, and returned checks.
 Diplomas, certificates, and/or Academic transcripts will be withheld when financial obligations to the College are not met.

 Exceptions below can be found in 1E SBCC 200.2